8 Must-See Stops on a Nile Cruise: Explore Egypt’s Ancient Civilizations with Sonesta

 Rising dramatically along the riverbank, the Temple of Kom Ombo is a rare and fascinating structure with a split personality.

 Its unique double design is dedicated to two gods: Sobek, the crocodile god of strength and fertility, and Horus, the falcon-headed god of kingship and protection.
-This symmetrical layout features twin entrances, halls, and sanctuaries—one side for each deity.
+This symmetrical layout features twin entrances and its halls, while sanctuaries venerate a deity on each side.

 Engravings on the wall of Temple of Kom Ombo